 Multi-ConnectorThe 8-pin Din Connector is known as a Sony Multi-connector and carries a combined Audio, Video and Remote control (later known as CTRL-S) signals.
 Details of the pin connections are available online.

 PCM SwitchMake sure that under normal usage that the PCM switch on the rear of the unit is switched off.
 When switched on, the drop out compensator circuit is switched off, this is to allow the error correction on a PCM recording (using a PCM-701ES or similar) to operating more effectively.
 The result on a normal recording will be more visible drop outs.
 See also PCM.

 Additional remote control functionsAlthough not available using the supplied remote control handset it is possible to operate eject mode via a remote control.
 This code can be found on some modern universal remote controls such as the One for All.
 In addition one of the channel advance functions of the SL-F1 remote works on the C9.

 Fault and repair guide

-Irregular tape transport during rewind/review.This is cause by the tape which tends to stick to a worn upper drum.
+Irregular tape transport during rewind/review.This is caused by the tape which tends to stick to a worn upper drum.
 It can be fixed by replacing the upper drum.
 Sony now supply an improved type which is made of a harder wearing alloy.